ramen4598/Study_nodeJS/README.md

 and then ...

-if you use linux/amd64 flatform check this!a
+if you use linux/amd64 flatform check this!

-default 1.1 version is for arm64.
+1.1 version is for arm64.

 ```
 services:
   studynode:
     #image : ghcr.io/ramen4598/studynode:1.1
-    image : ghrc.i0/ramen4598/studynode:1.1-amd64
     ...
 ```